Japan just delivered a lump of coal to investors across the globe - NewsBreak

 China will end Covid restrictions and quarantining for international travelers

-China will drop quarantine requirements for all passengers arriving from outside of the country's borders starting on January 8, 2023, its top health authority announced Monday.
+CNN — China will drop quarantine requirements for all passengers arriving from outside of the country's borders starting on January 8, 2023, its top health authority announced Monday.
 The country will also scrap all other restrictive Covid measures for travelers, including quarantines for positive patients and contact tracing.
-Authorities said the new...
+Authorities...

 Business partners turn on Sam Bankman-Fried

-The stunning collapse of one of crypto's most prominent firms has quickly morphed into a legal battle pitting former executives and ex-romantic partners against one another.
-Last week, as FTX founder Sam Bankman-Fried was being extradited to the United States from the Bahamas, two of his former business partners pleaded guilty to multiple charges of fraud and conspiracy.
+CNN — The stunning collapse of one of crypto's most prominent firms has quickly morphed into a legal battle pitting former executives and ex-romantic partners against one another.
+Last week, as FTX founder Sam Bankman-Fried was being extradited to the United States from the Bahamas, two of his former...

 Comments / 0